Architecting Adaptable Solutions

 Studio Pro enforces consistency during both development and implementation, and enables finding usages while protecting the implementation.

-When designing the interfaces of your solutions, you should do the following:
+When designing the interfaces of your solutions, Mendix recommends the following:

-- Define which shared logic should be reusable, and define entry points to the shared logic as APIs
+• Define which shared logic should be reusable, and create entry points to the shared logic under the form of APIs.

-- Design APIs between the common core and extension modules, and consider making public only the parts that are explicitly required in other parts of your current architecture (meaning, design for today)
+• Design APIs between the common core and extension modules, and consider making public only the parts that are explicitly required in other parts of your current architecture.

-- Design APIs for custom-specific modules, focus on current customer requests and their value, and focus on a minimum viable product (MVP) by keeping it small and simple
+• Design APIs for custom-specific modules, while focusing on current customer requests and their value.

-- Iterate with customers to evolve the adaptability of the solution by evolving the architecture
+• Iterate with customers to make the solution more adaptable by evolving the architecture.

-- Progressively, the architecture will emerge and become more complex as your solution becomes more successful, so re-architect when necessary
+• The architecture becomes more complex as your solution becomes more successful, so re-architect when necessary.

 IP protection can be used to make parts of the application model and the common core immutable by customers.
-For practical guidance, see How to Apply IP Protection.
+For practical guidance, see Applying Intellectual Property Protection.

 Mendix Platform Version

-The solution upgrade mechanism requires the application model to be of the same Mendix Platform version as the version of the solution upgrade package.
+To upgrade a solution, the application’s Mendix Platform version must match the version specified in the solution upgrade package.
 Therefore, Mendix recommends the following:

-- You should preferably publish a solution with the latest MTS patch version to allow customer implementations to be upgraded to the latest patch version independently.
-This helps with decoupling of release cycles in case of a Mendix Platform bug or security update.
+• Publish a solution with the latest MTS patch version.
+This allows customer implementations to be upgraded to the latest patch version independently.
+It also helps with decoupling release cycles in case of a Mendix Platform bug or security update.

 This is the process for upgrading a solution to a higher minor or major version: